hwanggu-corgi/hwanggu-log/update.md

     - [ ]: You must use synchronization function provided in `sync.c`
     - [ ]: You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

-1. Corgi add progress #65 on assignment 2, CSC 369♥♥
+1. Corgi add progress #67 on assignment 2, CSC 369♥♥
     - Corgi working on adding code to `msg_queue_write`
+        - Corgi adding code
+        - Corgi adding pesudocode
     - Corgi working on adding code to `msg_queue_read` #18
         - Corgi adding code
             - Moe corgi piecing puzzles